-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Feedback will be provided via tutorial sessions (results released via personal tutors).

-Data on Class exam performance and breakdown of marks will be provided through the College of Engineering Canvas Community page.
+Data on Class exam performance and breakdown of marks will be provided through the Faculty of Science and Engineering Canvas Community page.